YUEQIN18/Project-Virtual-Orrery/README.md

 #### Contributor: Yue Qin

-Added Body.class with base parameters and its constructors.
+Added Body.java with base parameters and its constructors.

     public Body(){
         ...